 “I have an idea of a unicorn startup.
 This is like a new Facebook with some elements of LinkedIn but for blockchain experts.
 My startup was selected to participate in the Accelerator Program in London.”

-Tip: This is one of the most obvious but very typical problems.
-We all believe that our own projects will have over 1 billion valuations and join The Unicorn List and The Billion Dollar Startup Club.
-However, in order to manipulate your reputation as a founder of the future big company you need to show what you have now.
+Tip: This is one of the most apparent but very typical problems.
+We all believe that our projects will have over 1 billion valuations and join The Unicorn List and The Billion Dollar Startup Club.
+However, to manipulate your reputation as a founder of the future big company, you need to show what you have now.
 Pure idea is not relevant for endorsement; you need to have existing positive results and a clear plan for your future.